R-SE/TIQ/Principles/CI-CD.md

 -  a development practice where developers push code into a shared repository frequently, and upon passing automated build tests, releasing the build to production
 -  cycle of commit, deploy, test
--  importance of CI -> mention LinkedIn talk
+-  importance of CI/CD -> mention LinkedIn talk
   -  long integrations are exhausting
   -  more practice deploying makes deployment more enjoyable and easy; low-risk releases
   -  avoid merge hell (monster merges)